 The next time you look for mattress toppers, pillow cases, bed dressings, and other bed-related accessories for your kids, you probably will come across a wide range of options.
 From polyester and synthetic blends to purely natural all-cotton bedding, the wide variety of products can be daunting.

-Still, if you want to ensure a completely safe and toxin-free experience for your children, your options are greatly simplified-you only need to select pure, organic, certified, natural cotton.
+Still, if you want to ensure a completely safe and toxin-free experience for your children, your options are greatly simplified-you only need to select pure, natural, certified and organic cotton like in our Organic Kids Bedding range.
 Properly handled, organic cotton makes for the most natural bedding for kids.
-They ensure a comfortable and healthy experience.
+They ensure a comfortable and healthy experience and if its GOTS Certified, you can be sure that its safe for not only your kids, but also anyone involved in the manufacture.

 Here are some key fun facts about cotton you may not be aware of